google/fonts/ofl/cantataone/upstream_info.md

 ## Confidence

 **HIGH**: The upstream repository has a single commit, making identification unambiguous.
 The repository URL is confirmed accessible and contains matching source files.
 The status is "missing_config" because the sources are in legacy formats (SFD/VFB) that are not compatible with gftools-builder, so no config.yaml can be created without first converting the sources to a modern format.

+## Update (2026-04-24) -- Legacy source documentation

+**Model**: Claude Opus 4.7 (1M context)

+Added an override `config.yaml` in `ofl/cantataone/` listing the legacy source files (`.sfd`/`.vfb`) present in the upstream repo at the pinned commit `947c3dd6e9`.
+These formats are not yet supported by gftools-builder; the config serves as documentation for future compatibility work and to distinguish legacy-sourced families from families genuinely missing a build recipe.